floppydisk525/MvvmLight_WPF_Frame_Nav/README.md

 # MvvmLight_WPF_Frame_Nav
+## Branch Notes
+This is the MultiVIEWS_OneViewModel BRANCH.
+I really dislike the length of the name.
+This branch takes the page VIEWS and changes the datacontext for all of them to the MainViewModel.
+Really, that's probably fine because the navigation is done from the window and if the views point to the mainviewmodel, that will persist the model throughout the views, since I only have one model at this point.
+Easy way to do it.

 ## Purpose
 The purpose is to create a template or example program that can be used as a staring point for a WPF C# Navigation program using MVVMLight toolkit and a Frame Control.
 The frame will navigate between several pages and the program will incorporate features of MVVMLight.